symfony/symfony-docs/form/create_form_type_extension.rst

     class ImageTypeExtension extends AbstractTypeExtension
     {
         /**
-         * Returns the name of the type being extended.
+         * Return the class of the type being extended.
-         *
-         * @return string The name of the type being extended */ public function getExtendedType()
+         */
+        public static function getExtendedTypes(): iterable
         {
-            // use FormType::class to modify (nearly) every field in the system return FileType::class;
+            // return FormType::class to modify (nearly) every field in the system return array(FileType::class);
         }
     }

-The only method you **must** implement is the ``getExtendedType()`` function.
-This is used to configure *which* field or field types you want to modify.
+The only method you **must** implement is ``getExtendedTypes()``, which is used to configure *which* field types you want to modify.

+.. versionadded:: 4.2
+    The ``getExtendedTypes()`` method was introduced in Symfony 4.2.

-In addition to the ``getExtendedType()`` function, you will probably want to override one of the following methods:
+Depending on your use case, you may need to override some of the following methods:

 * ``buildForm()``
 * ``buildView()``
 * ``configureOptions()``
 * ``finishView()``

 For more information on what those methods do, see the